cavo789/vscode_tips/020-working-with-code/045-xdebug/readme.md

 <!-- concat-md::include "./files/launch.json" -->
 ```

+Note: the `internalConsoleOptions` setting will allow to immediately open the debug console in a new terminal, pretty easy.

+The list of all settings can be retrieved here: [https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes](https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes).

 ### Use inside vscode

 Open your PHP file and add breakpoints.
 To do so, click on the line in your code where you want that the browser needs to stop and click on the `Debug` menu then click on `Toggle breakpoint`.
 A red bullet will appear near the line number: